 Christy Ten Eyck is the founder of Ten Eyck Landscape Architects.
 She is widely known for her sustainable desert landscapes.

-Contribution: Christy focuses on water conservation and native plants in her designing ideas, creating sustainable and beautiful desert environments.
+Contribution: Christy focuses on water conservation and native plants in her design ideas, creating sustainable and beautiful desert environments.

 Social Media: You can follow Christy on Instagram.